aherne/c-data-structures-api/documentation/reference_guide/trees.md

 			- very fast on insert/lookup/delete: because it's backed by a hash table
 		- Weaknesses:
 			- biggest memory footprint: because node locations duplicate in hash table
-- **RedBlackTree**: a *balanced binary search tree* using red-black principles, used internally as a foundation for structures that need to stay sorted (see TreeMap and TreeSet classes above) and algorithms based on *Introduction to Algorithms 3rd Edition by Thomas Cormen, Charles Leiserson & Ronald Rivest*.
+- **RedBlackTree**: a special *balanced binary search*  tree using red-black principles, used internally as a foundation for structures that need to stay sorted (see TreeMap and TreeSet classes above) and algorithms based on *Introduction to Algorithms 3rd Edition by Thomas Cormen, Charles Leiserson & Ronald Rivest*.
 	- Strengths:
 		- makes structure self-sorted
 		- acceptable performance on searches/inserts/deletes